Blackheath Blue Mountains views

 Time for lunch

-If you would prefer takeaway lunch, I suggest heading to Katoomba where there are several affordable options like Hominy Bakery, 8 Things and several sushi shops and cafes.
+If you’d prefer something more affordable, head to Katoomba where there are plenty of options including Hominy Bakery, 8 Things, and several sushi shops and cafes.

 soft shell crab roti and fish tacos from The Bowery Katoomba